8base/Documentation/docs/projects/backend/graphql/graphql-api-readme.md

 Aliases are used to return objects having different names than their field names.
 This is needed when fetching the same type of objects with different arguments in a single query.

+Below you can see that Huxley has an alias of "hux":

 ```graphql
 query {
   hux: author(name: "Huxley") {